The Science of Puzzle Benefits — Research Explained

 Pattern Recognition

-Games like Sudoku and word puzzles train the brain to identify patterns quickly.
-This skill is fundamental to learning and decision-making.
+Games like Sudoku and word puzzles train the brain to identify patterns rapidly.
+This skill is fundamental to learning, decision-making, and mathematical reasoning — and it transfers broadly across domains.

 Source: Nature Human Behaviour